Emurasoft/emurasoft.github.io/en/howto/plugin/plugin_chat_with_ai.md

   - Allows you to manually update the app.
 - **Reset Settings**
   - Deletes all chats or reset all settings to default.

+## Uploaded files
+- To view uploaded files and vector stores, click on ⚙️ in the sidebar and select **Uploaded files**.
+- The dialog window lists all files and vector stores uploaded to your OpenAI account or organization with its status.
+  - Active vector stores are billed.
+Expired vector stores do not cost anything.
+- You can select and delete files or vector stores from your account or organization.

 ## LM Studio setup instructions
 The LM Studio integration requires initial setup.
 Follow these steps to set up LM Studio.